canonical/cloud-init/doc/rtd/reference/datasources/vmware.rst

 GuestInfo keys
 ==============

-One method of providing meta, user, and vendor-data is by setting the following key/value pairs on a VM's ``extraConfig`` `property`_:
+One method of providing meta-data, user-data, and vendor-data is by setting the following key/value pairs on a VM's ``extraConfig`` `property`_:

 .. list-table::
    :header-rows: 1